top of page

 Bubbles

 I love bubbles, especially for toddlers!
 I often give bubble machines as gifts because toddlers love making and chasing bubbles so much.
-Following bubbles helps strengthen their tracking skills as well as attention.
+Following bubbles helps strengthen their visual and tracking skills as well as attention.
 Running after, catching, or stomping bubbles helps those gross and fine motor skills.
 If kids are using a wand and creating their own bubbles that's even better because they have to figure out what angle and how much to blow to make the bubbles.
 Discourage tasting or eating bubbles though because while bubbles are minimally toxic, they can cause stomach upset if ingested.

 Wheeled Toys